Alicepinch/everything-vegan/TESTING.md

 <details><summary>As a new user I would like to be able to sign up for the newsletter.</summary>

-On any page of the website and user can scroll to the bottom of any page and fill in their email address to subscribe to the newsletter.
+- On any page of the website and user can scroll to the bottom of any page and fill in their email address to subscribe to the newsletter.

-Add GIF

 </details>

 <details><summary>As a new user I would like to be able to understand what the website is.</summary>

-When a user lands on the homepage of the website they will be provided with content about the website and what it is.
+- When a user lands on the homepage of the website they will be provided with content about the website and what it is.
 They can also explore the 'Recipes' page in the navbar to get an idea of what we are.

 </details>